Dr. Sin: Formation (1984–1991)

 The brothers Andria and Ivan Busic formed their first bands, Platina (1984) and Cherokee (1988), respectively.
 At that time, guitarist Edu Ardanuy was playing with Busics eventually in São Paulo bars.

 In 1989, the Busic brothers performed as the backing band for the solo album of Wander Taffo, the former guitarist of the band Rádio Táxi.
-Two years later, they formed the band Taffo and recorded the album Rosa Branca.
+Two years later, they formed the band Taffo and recorded the album, Rosa Branca.
 Andria also toured with the band Ultraje a Rigor as a touring member.

 Eduardo Ardanuy, who had previously played in bands such as Anjos da Noite and Chave do Sol, was invited to form a new band with the Busic brothers.
 They become the backing band of vocalist Supla from the band Tokyo.
-After a few shows, the trio decided it was time to invest in their own career, and formed Dr Sin.
+After a few shows, the trio decided it was time to invest in their career, and formed Dr Sin.
 The band's first concert was on January 11, 1992 at the Black Jack in Sao Paulo.
 In February and March they performed shows in New York in the USA, and in May they opened for Ian Gillan from Deep Purple in Sao Paulo.